saharnazyp/saharnazyp/README.md

 - 🏆Competitions: Active participant in global AI challenges (Kaggle, DrivenData).
 - ✍️Technical Writing: Exploring and sharing insights on ML/AI applications.
 - 🎓Mentorship: Passionate about teaching and empowering the next generation of data scientists.
--🎯 MY GOAL:Aiming to lead the evolution of **Automotive AI Systems** through innovation and data-driven solutions.

 }